adimosh/IX.Observable/README.md

 | `ConcurrentObservableSortedList<TKey, TValue>` (not yet implemented) | [`SortedList<TKey, TValue>`](https://msdn.microsoft.com/en-us/library/ms132319.aspx) | Same as `ObservableSortedList<T>`, but also thread-safe |
 | `ObservableReadOnlyCompositeList<T>` (not yet implemented) | [`CompositeCollection`](https://msdn.microsoft.com/en-us/library/system.windows.data.compositecollection.aspx) | A collection made of multiple collections that all share the same item type that advertises its changes and that does not support changes (also thread-safe by definition) |

-This list is currently in progress and will be updated.
+This list will be updated as new classes are added based on ongoing work and community requests.

 ## Documentation